-The podcast where key payment issues are reviewed, dissected, batted around, and, sometimes, turned upside down.
+Payments on Fire is where payment issues are reviewed, dissected, and batted around with industry leaders.
 In other words, a good conversation between payment geeks.

 The term identity gets used a lot whenever internet payments and security are discussed.
 Knowing who we transact with is still the knotty problem.
 Strong authentication is required.
 Identity verification is required, too.
 A means of sharing the fruits of that work among the parties involved, especially those taking on risk, could save everyone a lot of cost and effort.
 That’s the notion behind federated identity and other means of securely sharing identity attributes without undermining privacy.

 That tall order is the subject of this podcast with Andre Boysen, Chief Identity Officer of SecureKey.
 Join George and Andre as they talk about trust on the internet, SecureKey’s approach, and the company’s use of blockchain technology via a partnership with IBM.

 Want to know what it takes to stay smart in payments?
 Take a listen to Russ Jones, the Partner in Charge of Glenbrook’s Payments Boot Camp program.
 Russ gives a look behind the scenes, talks over the boot camp’s evolution, and how it stays forward looking in what’s become a fast changing industry.
 Over 13,000 payments professionals have experienced the Payments Boot Camp Russ talks about in this Payments on Fire podcast.